bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
-Foreach runs the desired function you created for each item in the array while .map has a built in function that creates a new array by fetching certain items in the array depending on the bullion statement (e.g. return array.donations > 100 would create a new array with all the items donation over 100
+ForEach runs the desired function you created for each item in the array while .map has a built in function that creates a new array by fetching certain items in the array depending on the bullion value or specified key.
-)

 2. What is the difference between a function and a method?

 A method is a function within an object and is called through the array, such as employee.speak, where employee is the array and .speak is the method specificially called.
 In contrast, a function can be used in the global scale, not bound by an array.